giacomorebonato/itpub.ie/src/pages/2018-12-08-life-balance/index.md

 ### Check your alcohol assumption

-It's important to socialize and also to have a well deserved pint after a week of hard work.
+It's important to socialize and also to have a well-deserved pint after a week of hard work.
 It is a very usual habit here in Dublin and I believe that like with all the things, it's healthy to keep a balance.
-Alcohol can affect your sleep time and focus and also exagerating on Friday's drink might preserve you to do something different in the only days that you are free.
+Alcohol can affect your sleep time and focus and also exaggerating on Friday's drink might preserve you to do something different in the only days that you are free.